osisoft/testing-content/Content_Portal/Documentation/Identity/api-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider Scheme Header"></a>

-Get header for a scheme to check its validity.
+Validates that a scheme exists

 ### Request
 ```text